AI Kills AI Kills

 8.3

 Larry "Low Life" Logan (bass) — 8.3/10 First instinct: whether the bass exists with authority or got shoved into the basement.
 What lands: the low end actually shows up and gives the track some spine.
+Lyric note: no artist-provided lyrics were included, so thematic analysis was skipped rather than inferred from transcription.
+Artist memory: parts of this feel familiar to '3steps v4' and '3steps v3', so it lands more like a continuation than a blank reset.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "If the floor doesn't move, neither do I."
+One more thing: Larry would follow this longer if the bass keeps owning the floor instead of just shadowing the kick.

 8.3/10 · v.90 Beta · MrNightQc